Representation Theory of Finite Groups WS 2024/25

 Oral Exam

-In principle one should be able to explain the content of the lecture.
+In principle one should be able to explain the content of the lectures:

 - Definitions, statements of the theorems/propositions/lemmata should be known.